drwolf85/spMC-cageo/README.md

 Instruction
 -----------

 Extract the file `spMC.zip` and read other details in the extracted file `README.html`.
+The source code of the most recent version of the *spMC* package published on cran can be found at [here](https://github.com/cran/spMC).
+The folder `unzipped` contains the files compressed in `spMC.zip`.

 License
 -------